smithtrevor/coursera_gettingandcleaningdata/CodeBook.md

 ## Tidy Data Overview

+The transformation of the original source data to create the tidy data set includes the following steps:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Data set

 The resulting data set contains 14220 observations of 4 variables.
 Each observation is in a different row and each variable is in a single column.